23Skidoo/homepage/content/blog/2013-08-20-Cabal-sandbox.md

 ["future work"](#future-work) section below), getting there will take time, and sandboxes present a relatively low-cost interim solution.
-The idea is to build each package in an isolated environment ("sandbox") with a sandbox-local package database, thus minimising the risk of such conflicts as described above.
-Sandboxes are also useful when your package depends on patched or unreleased libraries.
+The idea is to build each package in an isolated environment ("sandbox") with a sandbox-local package database.
+Because sandboxes are per-project, we can constrain them to be internally consistent and simply prohibit such conflicts as described above.

+Besides alleviating the "Cabal hell" problem, sandboxes are also useful when your package depends on patched or unreleased libraries.

 Usage
 -----